Dune Grass Concessions offers watercraft & bike rentals, concession food, ice cream, convenience items, State Park & Hamlin Lake souvenirs!

 A Michigan State Park Recreation Passport is required to enter the park and may be purchased at the park.
 Residents may also now purchase the $12 Recreation Passport when they renew their Michigan license plate at the Secretary of State office or through the Michigan e-store at michigan.gov/estore.

 These guided programs will take you past some of the most beautiful State Park scenery, through woods and snow-covered sand dunes.
 All walks begin and end at the Warming Shelter, located next to the parking lot at the park’s entrance.
-The park loans out 60 pairs of snowshoes that fit ages 8 and up on a first-come, first-served basis, and all walks are free.
+The park loans out 60 pairs of snowshoes that fit ages 8 and up on a first-come, first-served basis.
+No registration is needed and snowshoe rental and hikes are free.

 Lantern Lit Snowshoeing